bruno-frascino/p6b-coffeeChain/README.md

 Connect to Metamask and let the app connect to your metamask address.
 Then select `Rinkeby Test Network` from the dropdown menu at the top.

-Now your are ready to use to interact with the system.
+Now your are ready to interact with the contracts.

 ## Running Tests